It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 Q. Can I leave the exam early?

-- No. It is the school’s policy not to allow candidates to leave the examination early, as this can be disruptive to other candidates.
+- No. It is the college’s policy not to allow candidates to leave the examination early, as this can be disruptive to other candidates.
 A candidate may not leave the examination room without the permission of the invigilators.

 Q. What do I do if the fire alarm goes?